elof/metachat/README.md

 # MetaChat Application

-MetaChat is a real-time chat application that allows users to create rooms and communicate with others.
+MetaChat is a real-time chat application that allows users to create rooms and communicate with others.It's built with Macrometa Document stores with Streams enabled and Node.
+To take full advantage of the distributed nature of Macrometa for low latency and high throughput, the application can use Edge Workers in place of a centralized Node server.

 ## Getting Started